timholy/IProfile.jl/README.md

 ### Sampling profiler

-The sampling profiler works by grabbing "snapshots" during the execution of any task.
-Each "snapshot" extracts the currently-running function and line number.
+The sampling profiler works by periodically taking a backtrace during the execution of any task.
+Each backtrace captures the the currently-running function and line number, plus the complete chain of function calls that led to this line, and hence is a "snapshot" of the current state of execution.
-When a line occurs frequently in the set of snapshots, one might suspect that this line consumes significant resources.
+If you find that a particular line appears frequently in the set of backtraces, you might suspect that much of the run-time is spent on this line (and therefore is a bottleneck in your code).

 The weakness of a sampling profiler is that these snapshots do not provide complete line-by-line coverage, because they occur at intervals (by default, 1